-- Does the organization need an internal audit function ? - Does internal audit has appropriate authority and standing within the organisation to carry out its duties effectively? - Does internal audit has clearly defined terms of reference that articulate the scope of its work?
-Is the charter regularly reviewed to ensure it remains appropriate? - Are internal audit's reporting lines unambiguous and is it clear that internal audit has direct access to the audit committee? - Do internal audit's terms of reference provide for regular meetings between the head of internal audit and the audit committee - including in camera meetings without management being present? - Is an appropriate relationship maintained between the internal audit function and the external auditors (and other assurance providers)? - Does the internal audit function has the adequate skills and resources to execute its role? - Does the internal audit function have access to personnel, information, records, properties
+- Does the organization need an internal audit function ? - Does the internal audit have appropriate authority and standing within the organisation to carry out its duties effectively? - Does the internal audit have clearly defined terms of reference that articulate the scope of its work?
+Is the charter regularly reviewed to ensure it remains appropriate? - Are internal audit's reporting lines unambiguous and is it clear that internal audit has direct access to the audit committee? - Do internal audit's terms of reference provide for regular meetings between the head of internal audit and the audit committee - including in camera meetings without management being present? - Is an appropriate relationship maintained between the internal audit function and the external auditors (and other assurance providers)? - Does the internal audit function have the adequate skills and resources to execute - Does the internal audit function have access to personnel, information, records, properties?